kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 In 2019 share of Instagram ad spend was also around 29% which would mean **$20bn annual revenue in 2019.**

-Bloomberg [reported](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales){:target="_blank"} the same $20bn revenue amount based on some "unknow source", so the estimates looks solid.
+Bloomberg [reported](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales){:target="_blank"} the same $20bn revenue amount based on some "unknow source", so our estimate is in line with thath.

 You can see that **in 2020, Instagram was not such an impressive revenue growth driver as in 2019** when it was growing much more quickly than Facebook.
 At this moment, it is hard to speculate if it is because of specific pandemic-related factors or some more fundamental change of trends.